dmlerner/ynab-api/docs/TransactionsApi.md

 Create a single transaction or multiple transactions

 Creates a single transaction or multiple transactions.
-If you provide a body containing a 'transaction' object, a single transaction will be created and if you provide a body containing a 'transactions' array, multiple transactions will be created.
+If you provide a body containing a `transaction` object, a single transaction will be created and if you provide a body containing a `transactions` array, multiple transactions will be created.
 Scheduled transactions cannot be created on this endpoint.

 ### Example